kleene-project/docs/get-started/02_our_app.md

    ```
    > **Note**
    >
-   > Select an instruction in the Dockerfile example to learn more about the instruction.
+   > Click on an instruction in the Dockerfile example to learn more about the instruction.

-4. Build the container image using the following commands:

-   Assuming you are still in the `app` directory, run
+3. Build the container image, and assuming you are still in the `app` directory, run

    ```console
    $ klee build -t webapp .